So who's enjoying this so far? Things are sure taking a dark turn for our intrepid graduates, huh?

 Ultear heard the explosion clearly, glancing up from the glyph she was tracing on the ground a ways away from the camp.

-Well, that was bit of a wrinkle in my plans, she thought as she returned to her glyph.
+Well, that puts bit of a wrinkle in my plans, she thought as she returned to her glyph.

 She wasn't too worried about it though, once she was immortal she would have all the time in the world to figure a way back to the mainland.
 Hell, she could swim all the way back herself if she wanted too, it's not like she would die any time soon.
 She didn't really want to tire herself out like that though, so it was more likely she'd work on a boat or something in between her time learning all the other secrets of the Fae.